-- 1 In the Server Groups Tree of the Rhythmyx Multi-Server Manager: - right-click a server repository node and select Define Transforms

-• click a server repository node and select Edit > Define Transforms in the Menu Bar.
+- 1 In the Server Groups Tree of the Rhythmyx Multi-Server Manager: - right-click a server repository node and select Define Transforms click a server repository node and select Edit > Define Transforms in the Menu Bar.

-The Multi-Server Manager displays the DBMS Credential Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port>" on page 39).
+The Multi-Server Manager displays the Define Transforms dialog (see "Define Transforms for <Server:Port>" on page 47).